-We have introduced the EAGLE project.
-EAGLE consists of a suite of large, hydrodynamical cosmological simulations.
-In this introductory paper we have focused on a set of simulations for which the subgrid parameters for feedback were calibrated to match the observed $z \sim 0$ GSMF, subject to the constraint that the galaxy sizes must also be reasonable.
-Crain et al. (in preparation) will present models in which the subgrid physics is varied.
+We have introduced the EAGLE project, where EAGLE stands for "Evolution and Assembly of GaLaxies and their Environments".
+EAGLE consists of a suite of large, hydro-dynamical cosmological simulations.
+In this introductory paper we have focused on a set of simulations for which the subgrid parameters for feedback were calibrated to match the observed $z \sim 0$ galaxy stellar mass function (GSMF), subject to the constraint that the galaxy sizes must also be reasonable.
+Crain et al. (2014) will present models in which the subgrid physics is varied.

-The largest EAGLE simulation, Ref-L100N1504, uses nearly 7 billion ( $2 \times 1504^3$ ) particles in a 100 cMpc box.
-This corresponds to an initial baryonic particle mass of $1.8 \times 10^6 \, \mathrm{M}{\odot}$ and a force resolution of 0.7 pkpc (smaller at high redshift), which we refer to as 'intermediate resolution'.
-The resolution was chosen to marginally resolve the Jeans scales in the warm ( $T \sim 10^4 \, \mathrm{K}$ ) ISM.
-The high-resolution model, Recal-L025N0752, has eight times better mass resolution and two times better spatial resolution, thus resolving a galaxy like the Milky Way with $\sim 10^6 \, \mathrm{particles}$ .
+The largest EAGLE simulation, Ref-L100N1504, uses nearly 7 billion (2×1504^3) particles in a 100 cMpc box.
+This corresponds to an initial baryonic particle mass of $1.8 \times 10^6 \,\mathrm{M{\odot}}$ and a force resolution of 0.7 proper kpc (smaller at high redshift), which we refer to as "intermediate resolution".
+The resolution was chosen to marginally resolve the Jeans scales in the warm $(T \sim 10^4 \,\mathrm{K})$ ISM.
+The highresolution model, Recal-L025N0752, has eight times better mass resolution and two times better spatial resolution, thus resolving a galaxy like the Milky Way with $\sim 10^6$ particles.